Storage and Safekeeping Requirements for Firearms

 Victoria Police has determined that for the purposes of implementing this part of legislation; a single, purpose-built storage receptacle comprising of two separate lockable compartments, one for ammunition and one for firearms is classified as separate storage areas (and therefore suitable) provided that each compartment is locked with a separate lock and key or combination lock.

 The key consideration is that firearms cannot readily be used by persons not authorised to access them.

 Can I store my firearms at another licence holder's address?

 Yes, however the following requirements must be satisfied:

 If you are the holder of a general category handgun licence and you propose to be absent from Victoria for a substantial period of time or you are temporarily incapacitated, you may arrange for another licence holder to apply for a permit to store your handguns.

 Can I store my firearms at an address where there is no licence holder?

 Yes, provided that the storage facilities comply with requirements and you ensure that access to the firearms are unable to be accessed by persons not authorised to do so.

 What is defined as an ordinary storage address?

 For the purpose of the Firearms Act 1996, Victoria Police defines the term 'ordinarily be stored' as the place where the firearm will most regularly be kept for the majority of days during any given year.

-Do I need to notify Victoria Police of places where my firearms are temporary stored (for example, at a motel whilst on a camping/shooting trip)?
+Do I need to notify Victoria Police of places where my firearms are temporarily stored (for example, at a motel whilst on a camping/shooting trip)?